mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/01-bullshit-jobs-age-of-automation.md

 Anything that gets four "no" answers is bullshit work that can be automated.

 ### 2. Automate Your Own Bullshit
-Before they automate you, automate the parts of your job that don't require human judgment:
+Before they automate you, automate the parts of your job that don't require human judgment (we'll cover specific automation tactics in Chapter 5):

 ```python
 # Example: Automate weekly status reports